History of Guyana: The early British Colony and the labor problem

+British Guinea used more fixed capital per slave than other colonies, like use of large boiling-houses and steam engines.

 Emancipation also resulted in the introduction of new ethnic and cultural groups into British Guiana.
-The departure of the Afro-Guyanese from the sugar plantations soon led to labor shortages.
-After unsuccessful attempts throughout the 19th century to attract Portuguese workers from Madeira, the estate owners were again left with an inadequate supply of labor.
+The departure of the Afro-Guyanese from the sugar plantations soon led to labour shortages.
+After unsuccessful attempts throughout the 19th century to attract Portuguese workers from Madeira, the estate owners were again left with an inadequate supply of labour.
 Portuguese Guyanese had not taken to plantation work and soon moved into other parts of the economy, especially retail business, where they became competitors with the new Afro-Guyanese middle class.
 Some 14,000 Chinese came to the colony between 1853 and 1912.
 Like their Portuguese predecessors, the Chinese Guyanese forsook the plantations for the retail trades and soon became assimilated into Guianese society.

 Concerned about the plantations' shrinking labor pool and the potential decline of the sugar sector, British authorities, like their counterparts in Dutch Guiana, began to contract for the services of poorly paid indentured workers from India.
 The East Indians, as this group was known locally, signed on for a certain number of years, after which, in theory, they would return to India with their savings from working in the sugar fields.
 The introduction of indentured East Indian workers alleviated the labor shortage and added another group to Guyana's ethnic mix.
 A majority of the Indo-Guyanese workers had their origins in eastern Uttar Pradesh, with a smaller amount coming from Tamil and Telugu speaking areas in southern India.
 A small minority of these workers came from other areas such as Bengal, Punjab, and Gujarat.
+The indenture service in Guyana, which began with the arrival of 396 immigrants from India known as the "Gladstone Coolies" in May 1838, would not end until 1917.